 Frequently Asked Questions

-Can I cancel my MPLS contract early to switch to SD-WAN?
+Can we cancel my MPLS contract early to switch to SD-WAN?

 Early termination fees are a common concern.
 We review your existing contracts and build a migration timeline that either avoids ETFs or factors them into the total savings calculation — in most cases the savings still win within 12–18 months.